Al-Ghazali: Influence

-Al-Ghazali also played a major role in integrating Sufism with Shariah.
+During his life, Al-Ghazali wrote over seventy books on science, Islamic philosophy, and Sufism.
+Al-Ghazali played a major role in integrating Sufism with Shariah.
 He was also the first to present a formal description of Sufism in his works.
 His works also strengthened the status of Sunni Islam against other schools.
 The Batinite (Ismailism) had emerged in Persian territories and were gaining more and more power during al-Ghazali's period, as Nizam al-Mulk was assassinated by the members of Ismailis.
-In his Fada'ih al-Batiniyya (The Infamies of the Esotericists) al-Ghazali declared them unbelievers whose blood may be spilled, and wrote several books on criticism of Baatinyas which significantly weakened their status.
+In his Fada'ih al-Batiniyya (The Infamies of the Esotericists) al-Ghazali declared them unbelievers whose blood may be spilled.
 Al-Ghazali succeeded in gaining widespread acceptance for Sufism at the expense of philosophy.
 At the same time, in his refutation of philosophers he made use of their philosophical categories and thus helped to give them wider circulation.

-His influences and impact on Sufi thought and Islam at large during the 11th century has been a subject of debate in contemporary times.
-Some fifty works that he had written is evidenced that he was one of the most important Islamic thinkers of his time.
-Three of his works, Ihaya' Ulum ad-Din (Revival of Religious Sciences), Tahafut al-Falasifa (The Incoherence of Philosophers), and al-Muniqidh min a-alal (al-Ghazali's Path to Sufism: His Deliverance from Error) are still widely read and circulated among Islamic scholars today.
-After the death of al-Ghazali, it is believed there followed a long era in which there was a notable absence of Islamic philosophers, contributing to the status of Ghazali in the modern era.

 The staple of his religious philosophy was arguing that the creator was the center point of all human life that played a direct role in all world affairs.
 Al-Ghazali's influence was not limited to Islam, but in fact his works were widely circulated among Christian and Hebrew scholars and philosophers.
-Some of the more notable philosophers and scholars in the west include David Hume, Dante, and St. Thomas Aquinas.
-Moses Ben Maimon, a Jewish theologian was deeply interested and vested in the works of al-Ghazali.
-One of the more notable achievements of Ghazali were his writing and reform of education that laid the path of Islamic Education from the 12th to the 19th centuries.
-Al-Ghazali's works were heavily relied upon by Islamic mathematicians and astronomers such as At-Tusi.
+Western scholars influenced by al-Ghazali include Dante, Thomas Aquinas, and David Hume.
+Moses Ben Maimon, a Jewish theologian was deeply influenced by the works of al-Ghazali.
+One of the more notable achievements of al-Ghazali was his writing and reform of education that laid out the path of Islamic Education from the 12th to the 19th centuries.
+Al-Ghazali's works were heavily relied upon by Islamic mathematicians and astronomers such as Nasir al-Din al-Tusi.